2017 Favored Disc Roundup

-Andrei Tarkovsky’s adaptation of the Strugatsky’s science fiction epic is neither rare nor a rediscovery, but for me it represents a category of films that I’ve avoided seeing, for lack of an acceptable presentation.
+Andrei Tarkovsky’s adaptation of the Strugatskys’ science fiction epic is neither rare nor a rediscovery, but for me it represents a category of films that I’ve avoided seeing, for lack of an acceptable presentation.
 I once walked out of a revival theater screening early on because the print was in bad shape; I couldn’t tell if the show had an unusual color design, or if I were watching a faded print.
 The copy shown on TCM ten or so years ago also seemed unreliable — I kept wondering if the aspect ratio was correct.
 Experts that know the film well applaud the accuracy of Criterion’s release, which shifts between B&W, tinted monochrome, and rich, dark color.
-When picture works with such specific visual effects, small details can make a big difference — communicating feelings when the storyline isn’t offering easy explanations for everything that happens.
+When a picture works with such specific visual effects, small details can make a big difference — communicating feelings when the storyline isn’t offering easy explanations for everything that happens.

 The Criterion Collection

 Jack Garfein’s 1961 art film stands alone, a maverick picture not categorized in any specific genre.
-It so confused its distributor United Artists that they tried to find a mass audience for it as a sexy mystery thriller, and then sold it to network television, where it confused many a viewer, including this writer at age 12.
+It so confused its distributor United Artists that they tried to find a mass audience for it as a sexy mystery thriller.
+They then sold it to network television, where it confused many a viewer including this writer at age 12.
 Criterion’s achievement is to simply recognize that a film neglected by its keepers was in serious need of a remastering job; we’d been looking at the same grayed-out, lackluster transfer for almost thirty years.
-Eugen Schüfftan’s superb images and Aaron Copland’s dynamic music score now jump out at us, right from the opening, a world-class Saul Bass ‘New York Profile’ montage.
+Eugen Schüfftan’s superb images and Aaron Copland’s dynamic music score now jump out at us right from the opening, a world-class Saul Bass ‘New York Profile’ montage.
 What were the critics of 1961 thinking when they turned up their noses at this gem?
 The big studios are sitting on many exciting movies that, if we’re lucky, might show up on TCM, but not in worthy presentations.
 We applaud the way Criterion has thrown a spotlight on this deserving show.

 Story of Sin

 Arrow has completed the remastering and release of most of the films of Walerian Boroczyk, a Polish director that made amazing animations, extreme erotic fantasies and this adult-oriented period picture, a thriller that stunned us back at FILMEX in the 1970s.
 An innocent girl is victimized, betrayed and transformed into a thief and murderer; the picture breaks every censor’s taboo yet remains an honest and compelling drama about the way the cruel prey upon the meek in this world.
-It’s a miracle that we can see this epic of sexual and political repression, at all, let alone in this sterling presentation – Arrow’s encoding improves upon the export prints we saw back in the day.
+It’s a miracle that we can see this epic of sexual and political repression at all, let alone in this sterling presentation – Arrow’s encoding improves upon the export prints we saw back in the day.

 We’ve long assumed that a handful of classic Eagle-Lion films noir were in the public domain; some of the first boot discs I was ever offered were dim copies of Anthony Mann and John Alton’s Raw Deal and T-Men.
 I saw an original 35mm of Raw Deal at the American Cinematheque, but never a copy of T-Men that justified the accolades for its extreme noir lighting.
-Clearly derived from original elements, this remaster wipes away all the bad memories, with images that can stand beside anything from other big-studio pictures from period.
+Clearly derived from original elements, this remaster wipes away all the bad memories, with visuals that can stand beside anything from the big-studio pictures of the period.
 Los Angeles and San Pedro never looked so bleak; Alton’s high-contrast images entrap crooks and treasury agents alike in menacing webs of light.
 With a commentary by Alan K. Rode.

 Apparently the availability of 3-D monitors has dropped off precipitously, but releases keep arriving in the marvelous Blu-ray 3-D format.
 The 3-D Film Archive has come forward with a steady stream of 3-D rarities, all difficult restorations and labors of love.
 This ‘depthie’ from the first year of the ‘fifties 3-D craze has excellent depth effects, carefully designed to fit the story of an injured man in the California desert, left to die by his unfaithful wife and her lover.
 Robert Ryan is terrific and Rhonda Fleming an excellent subject for the 3-D camera.
 Trapped near the ground with Ryan as he crawls and stumbles, the 3-D helps us share his experience.
 I almost bought an English release before Twilight Time announced its beautifully mastered disc, that recreates the ‘organic’ feel of original, carefully calibrated 3-D. Once again, Alan K. Rode offers a noir-inflected commentary.